echojc/gbasm/README.md

 # gbasm

-A compiler to go with [echojc/goboy](https://github.com/echojc/goboy).
+An assembler to go with [echojc/goboy](https://github.com/echojc/goboy).

 ## Compiling